glory-violet/mainworkingdirectory/README.md

 ### - 5.1 - Creating S3 bucket:
 - Navigate to the S3 section in AWS Management Console.
 - Click on "Ceate bucket"
-- Define S3 bucket name. e.g Mongodb-bucket
+- Define S3 bucket name. e.g "mongodb-bucket"
 - Scroll all the way down and click on "Create bucket"
 - Once the bucket is created successfully.
 - Click on the bucket name.